Cambridge District Scout Archive

 Taken at Abington with ‘Ashman’, otherwise unidentified.

-The photographs, above and below, are the only ones located other than a poor reproduction in mayoral garb.
+The photographs, above and below, were the only ones located in a Scout context other than a poor reproduction in mayoral garb.

 He was noted for his work in maintaining links between Scouting within Cambridge during the Second World War and later known as the Scouting Mayor.